Modern Overhead

 So we have the tax added to everything the customer pays (12%), the tax the restaurateur pays on top of every salary (31.42%), the tax on company profits (20.6%), and the tax the owner pays again to take money out of their own business (20%).

 In 1950, restaurateurs kept around 75% of their profits.
 By 1980, under Olof Palme, that dropped to 25%.
-Since then, caught in one tax cascade after another, they end up with 50% — in line with other Swedish entrepreneurs, but far from Dubai’s 91%.
+Since then, drained by fiscal layers, they now retain just 50% — in line with other Swedish entrepreneurs, but far from the 91% mirage of Dubai.In Sweden, 9.2% of adults are entrepreneurs, 1.8% are restaurant owners — these few assume a triple fiscal contribution: they pay through their company, their salary, and their daily consumption.

 Half-open staff locker, handwritten marker, fall 2023.